 People who admire Apple Inc. for what it has accomplished over the years tend to believe the company can do no wrong.
 But the idea that Apple is destined to remain at the top of the tech heap forever is, in my opinion, misleading to investors.
 Because, as we all know, nobody stays at the

 The most interesting technology developments of the last decade or so, at least from the perspective of the average consumer, have been in computer, internet and telecommunications.
 These areas of development have come together with great fanfare and significant impact in the development of mobile networks and powerful “smartphones” – essentially portable computers.
 I follow

 I live just down the street from a major Blackberry office complex, and Blackberry employs thousands of people in this local (Waterloo) area, so I have a natural interest in how the company is trying to resurrect itself.
 If Blackberry succeeds in remaking itself it will be because they finally adopted a realistic, workable strategy.

 There’s an interview with John Chen, Blackberry’s new interim CEO on Crackberry.com that is quite interesting for those of us who are Blackberry watchers.
 Chen is known in the business world as a “turnaround specialist” having been at the helm of the company formerly known as Sybase.
-His team was able to turn that company
+His team and the shakespeare comms marketing strategy

 John Chen is the new interim CEO of Blackberry.
 Today was the day the Fairfax Financial (Prem Watsa) deal was supposed to go to the next phase.
 Watsa had signed a deal some months ago to buy the company for $4.7 billion and take it private.
 But when he couldn’t arrange the financing the way